 - Add milk and whisk until thickened, about 2-3 minutes.
 Add garlic and mustard.
-Add pepper jack cheese and whisk until melted.
+Add vegan cheese shreds and whisk until melted.

 - Drain pasta and pour back into pot.
 Add cheese, mushrooms, tuna, and cauliflower.
 Stir until combined.
 Pour into baking dish.

 - Crush chips and sprinkle over top of mixture.
-Spread half the bag of Daiya cheddar shreds over the chips.
+Spread half the bag of vegan cheddar shreds over the chips.